ivan-kleshnin/profile.checklist/README.md

 #### 3. Followings

-Start following some developers.
+Start to follow some developers.
 GitHub will show you their new projects, their stars, and their own (new) followings.
-Which will gradually draw your attention to even more interesting projects and people.
+Which will keep drawing your attention to more interesting projects and people in the future.

 Follow, at least, 20 people.
 If you aren't sure where to start, start here:
 * https://github.com/ivan-kleshnin?tab=following